wan19990901/Bayesian_Adpative_Sampling/README.md

 * Iterative DPO does NOT benefit from the additional Negative Log-Likelihood (NLL) loss.
 * DPO with SFT warm-up contributes to the training and improves performance.
 * Compared to the PPO algorithm (51.8%), DPO/RAFT achieves an inferior performance, showing that PPO is still one of the most effective RL algorithms in this context.
+* SFT Warm-Up before DPO could improve the model performance (51.8%) and be competent with Qwen-PPO-R1-Zero.

 ## Requirements